pytroll/satpy/doc/source/index.rst

 Getting Help
 ============

 Having trouble installing or using Satpy?
-Feel free to ask questions and any of the contact methods for the PyTroll group `here <https://pytroll.github.io/#getting-in-touch>`_ or file an issue on Satpy's GitHub page `here <https://github.com/pytroll/satpy/issues>`_.
+Feel free to ask questions at any of the contact methods for the PyTroll group
+`here <https://pytroll.github.io/#getting-in-touch>`_ or file an issue on Satpy's GitHub page `here <https://github.com/pytroll/satpy/issues>`_.

 Documentation
 =============